rockspoon/structure-poc/docs/project-structure.md

 ##### commons

-Constains classes that are used by multiple packages, like helpers and extensions.
+Contains classes that are used by multiple packages, like helpers and extensions.
 Be careful to do not create a helper that should be a UseCase.

 Contains also the dependency injection classes.
 When possible, the DI classes should be put inside the class that will be injected, at the very bottom of the class, but when not or the class share functionality between different classes, the class should be in this package.
 Each module should have a di.kt file with the module of the feature.